jh3nd3rs0n/argmatey/README.md

             int intValue = i.intValue();
             if (intValue < 0) {
                 /*
-                 * IllegalArgumentExceptions for invalid option arguments
+                 * IllegalArgumentExceptions for invalid command
-                 * can be thrown.
+                 * line option arguments can be thrown.
                  */
                 throw new IllegalArgumentException(
                     "must be a non-negative integer");